Election 2026/7 [14] Developing a turnout track, using Johannesburg

 Once we have all the relevant groups of wards for each performance percentage point, we can work out the DA’s turnout (the number of valid DA votes in that group, divided by the total registered population of that group), and put a dot on a graph.

-If we run turnout percentage (0-100) on the vertical axis, and performance percentage points (also 0-100) on the horizontal axis, when we have a dot for every performance percentage point we can join them up and see the turnout track – a line that shows us the relationship between how many DA voters voted by how well the DA did.
+If we run turnout percentage (0-100) on the vertical axis, and performance percentage points (also 0-100) on the horizontal axis, when we have a dot for every performance percentage point we can join them up and see the turnout track – a line that shows us the relationship between the percentage of registered voters that voted DA by how well the DA did in those wards.

 Here is what it looks like for JHB in 2021:

 So, what can we tell from that?
-Well, for one, we can immediately see that the DA’s highest performing ward in JHB in 2021 delivered 72.57% (ward 72, as it so happens) – the point where the turnout track line stops.
-As the DA did not secure any vote share higher than that in any ward, there can be no more DA ward groups beyond that dot, and the line stops there.
+Well, for one, we can immediately see that the DA’s highest performing ward in JHB in 2021 delivered 72% (ward 72, as it so happens) – the point where the turnout track line stops.
+As the DA did not secure any vote share in any ward higher than that, there can be no more DA ward groups beyond that dot, and the line stops there.
+At that point, the DA track’s zenith, 40% of all registered voters in that ward, voted DA.

 I haven’t included labels for every dot or the graph would be become too cluttered; regardless, they don’t really matter, it is trends we are interested in.
-So I won’t be using them on the Resource Page graphs.
-That said, there are a few labels here just to illustrate that DA turnout increases the better it does.
-Which makes sense.
+I will just be using a label for the very first and very last dot.

 There is, however, important context missing.
 The number of wards that correlate with each performance percentage point.
 They are hidden.
 But we can make them appear, we just need to use a secondary axis on the right (1-135, the number of JHB wards in 2021).
 Here is what that looks like:

 Now we have both primary indicators, and it becomes far easier to understand what we are looking at.
 DA turnout grows the better it does; but, as it does better, so the number of wards in which it performs well drops.
-That final dot (72.57%) represents just one ward.
-But 0% represents all 135 wards (which makes sense, the DA did better than 0% in every single JHB ward).
+That final dot (72%) represents just one ward.
+But 10.59% (the DA’s starting point on the graph) represents all 135 wards (which makes sense, the DA did better than 0% in every single JHB ward).
+That’s why the first label is also always the party’s average turnout among all registered voters.

 You might argue this all makes good sense but is not generally that helpful.
 This stuff is fairly obvious.
 You would be right.
 The true value of these graphs is comparative.
 Let us go back to one line – the DA’s turnout track – but include the ANC’s turnout track on the same graph:

-Now we can see that ANC turnout is flat, but broad: it might have a lower differential turnout, but it makes up for it in absolute numbers, as each performance percentage dot generally comprises a far greater number of wards than the DA.
+Now we can see that ANC turnout is flat, but the respective number of wards per dot is broad: it might have a lower differential turnout, but it makes up for it in absolute numbers, as each performance percentage dot generally comprises a far greater number of wards than the DA.
 And that, despite the DA’s performance, is how the ANC ended on 33.2% and the DA on 25.5%.

 2021 has a broader context, however.
 Overall, turnout fell through the floor (it was 41.6% on the PR ballot, compared to 56% in 2016).
 The previous LGE, 2016, was by contrast the highest turnout has ever been in a JHB LGE, so it makes for a good point of comparison for the same set of indicators.
 Here is what those look like:

 Some profound differences between those two graphs.
 Higher turnout across the board in 2016, meant both parties’ tracks started higher up (ANC at 25% turnout, compared to 14%; DA at 21% compared to 10%), and thus both lines run higher.
-The DA even breaches the 50% line.
-Together with the ward count, the ANC is again flat but broad, but the DA’s line in 2016 doesn’t drop anywhere near as steeply as it does in 2021, meaning many more wards are covered per performance percentage point.
+The DA even breaches the average turnout line.
+The ANC is again flatter and its ward count broader, but the DA’s ward line in 2016 doesn’t drop anywhere near as steeply as it does in 2021, meaning many more wards are covered per performance percentage point.

-Perhaps the biggest difference is the advantage window.
-The DA runs longer than the ANC again (the first time it had ever done that), as well as longer than its own performance in 2021, but between those two lines are 17 wards, compared to five in 2021.
+Perhaps as big a difference is the Advantage Window.
+The DA runs longer than the ANC again (the first time it had ever done that), as well as longer than its own performance in 2021, but in that window are now 17 wards comprising 174,000 DA voters, compared to five wards in 2021.
 That is a huge number, enough to drive the DA up to an all-time high of 38.5%.

 This essay is the 14th in an on-going series on Election 2026/7, for all other editions of this series, please click here: Election 2026/7